Lawyer charged by Durham seeks dismissal of indictment

 A spokesman for Joffe said he was an “apolitical internet security expert” who had never worked for a political party and was operating under a contract to identify potential cyber breaches or threats against the federal government.

-The White House data that was analyzed was from the time that Barack Obama, not Trump, was president.
+The White House data that was analyzed was from the time that Barack Obama, not Trump, was president, undercutting the idea that Trump was spied on while in office.

+Late Thursday, Durham’s team pushed back on suggestions from Sussmann’s lawyers that they had tried to taint the jury pool by including the allegations in their filing.

+“If third parties or members of the media have overstated, understated, or otherwise misinterpreted facts contained in the Government’s Motion, that does not in any way undermine the valid reasons for the Government’s inclusion of this information,” the Durham team wrote.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP